tsleung/reactive-docgen/README.md

    This command will parse your `rdg` file, execute the formulas, and create output files.

+### 6. Script Watcher (Optional)

+For scenarios where you want to automatically re-generate documentation whenever a file changes, you can use the `script-watcher.py`.
+This script watches a directory and executes a command (like running your `rdg.py` script) when changes are detected.

+1.  **Create a Shell Script (`sample.rdg.sh`)**: This script will contain the command to run, such as running `rdg.py` with your rdg file.
+Create a `sample.rdg.sh` file with the following content (or whatever name you want for your script):
+    ```bash
+    #!/bin/bash
+    python src/rdg.py samples/sample.rdg
+    ```
+    **Important:** Make sure that this file has execute permissions.
+Run `chmod +x sample.rdg.sh` to give the script execute permissions.
+You can run this command directly on the terminal, or copy paste this into a terminal:

+      ```bash
+       chmod +x sample.rdg.sh
+      ```
+2.  **Run the Script Watcher:** To use the script watcher, run:
+    ```bash
+    python src/script-watcher.py . ./sample.rdg.sh
+    ```
+    This command watches the current directory (`.`) and runs the `./sample.rdg.sh` command whenever any files inside the current directory (or any of its subdirectories) are changed.

+    **Explanation of the command:**
+    -   **`python src/script-watcher.py`**: This is the command that will execute the `script-watcher.py` file.
+    -   **`.`**: This specifies the directory to watch for changes.
+    -   **`./sample.rdg.sh`**: This is the shell command to execute when changes are detected.

+**Note:**
+   *   The script watcher will re-run the command every time the files inside the watched directory have been modified.
+   *   Make sure the `.rdg` file used in the shell script exists.
+   *  Remember that if you specify the rdg file as `/path/to/your/rdg` then you must also specify the path where the file is located in your shell script.

 ### Example Workflow

 Here's how you might use `reactive-docgen` in a real scenario: